-- from manufacturing small and medium-sized enterprises (SMEs) with up to 199 employees (headcount) - where your application clearly identifies the level of job creation expected from your project - where you can provide evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding.
+- from manufacturing small and medium-sized Australian enterprises (SMEs) with up to 199 employees (headcount) - with a minimum of \$400,000 in eligible project expenditure - where your application clearly identifies the level of job creation in Australia expected from your project - where your project aligns with one or more of the six National Manufacturing Priorities (see Section 2) - where you can provide evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding.
+The evidence of support template must be used and is available on business.gov.au and GrantConnect - where you can provide evidence of how you will provide your share of project costs using the accountant declaration template which confirms you can fund your share of the project costs, including any ineligible expenditure.
+The accountant declaration template must be used and is available on business.gov.au and GrantConnect.